Magic Stone Gourmet: Manga

 A manga adaptation illustrated by Kenji Sugawara began serialization on the Nico Nico Seiga website under Fujimi Shobo's DraDra Flat brand on June 7, 2019.
-The manga's chapters have been compiled into twelve tankōbon volumes as of September 2025.
+The manga's chapters have been compiled into thirteen tankōbon volumes as of April 2026.

 During their panel at Virtual Crunchyroll Expo 2021, Kadokawa announced that they had licensed the manga for English publication on their BookWalker website.